UEFA Youth League quarter-finals: Milan, Porto, Olympiacos, Nantes win through | UEFA Youth League

 Mainz 1-4 Porto

 Mainz pushed for an equaliser but were almost two down when André Oliveira hit the post.
-And it was 2-0 when Rodrigo Mora jinked past several defenders outside the box and looped in his sixth goal of the competition.
+It was 2-0 when Rodrigo Mora jinked past several defenders outside the box and looped in his sixth goal of the competition.

 There were chances at both ends after the break but Mora confirmed victory, and moved level with Copenhagen's Amin Chiakha as competition joint-top scorer on seven goals, as he intercepted a defensive pass and produced a low finish.
-Anhá Candé got Porto's fourth (and his sixth of the campaign) with a curling shot before Fritz Engel's consolation.
+Anhá Candé got Porto's fourth, his sixth of the campaign, with a curling shot before Fritz Engel's consolation.

 Tuesday 12 March